Sign In

 The thesis track

 The research track aims to develop research skills and expertise in occupational therapy interventions in different areas, by providing knowledge and skills in asking research questions, as well as planning and to conducting research.
 This track prepares its graduates to conduct research in clinical settings.
 Moreover, it is a basic requirement for Doctoral studies that may lead to an academic career.
 The research track is open to candidates with a bachelor's degree in the health or education fields (additional completions courses may be required).
 However, for these candidates, the Master's degree in occupational therapy does not allow them to work as occupational therapists.
-This track is an intensive two-year program in the areas of occupational therapy and occupational science.
-Students in this track complete 40 credits, of which 32 credits are courses and 8 credits are the Master thesis.
-And are required to conduct research and write a thesis and pass an oral final examination.
+This track is an intensive 2-year program in the areas of occupational therapy and occupational science.
+Students in this track complete 40 credits, of which 29-30 credits are courses and the rest are the Master thesis.
+In the final stage students in this track are required to pass an oral final examination.

 The non-thesis track

-The non- research (practical) track aims to train occupational therapists for professional leadership as well as management and supervisory roles.
+The non-research (practical) track aims to train occupational therapists for professional leadership as well as management and supervisory roles.
 Additionally, it aims to development evidence-based clinical reasoning and intervention.
 Many graduated of this track are currently holding management positions.
 This tack is open only to candidates who have a B.O.T degree in occupational therapy.
 This track is an intensive two-year program in the areas of occupational therapy and occupational science.
 Additionally, students are invited to develop a clinical project.
-Students in this program complete 40 credits and are required to pass an oral final examination.
+Students in this program complete 37 credits.

 Specialization in Neuro-developmental disorders – new